jono-tt/App-Engine/README.md

   Events:
     beforePageHide
-      continueCallback - to be called if must continue cancelCallback - to be called if callback must be cancelled, to notify up the stack that page change must be reverted newPage - the page that we are transitioning to pageParams - parameters passed into new page
+      continueCb - to be called if must continue cancelCb - to be called if callback must be cancelled, to notify up the stack that page change must be reverted newPage - the page that we are transitioning to pageParams - parameters passed into new page

     beforePageShown:
-      oldPage - the page that is being replaced pageParams - the params this page will have after the transition has completed
+      continueCb - Called to continue showing the page cancelCb - Called to cancel the page display (optional: If this is the first page then this option will be null) oldPage - the page that is being replaced pageParams - the params this page will have after the transition has completed